 To distinguish between the empty and full cases, which both identically show as equal read and write buffer addresses, we keep track of each time an address wraps around to zero by toggling a bit.
 The addresses never pass eachother.

-If the write address runs ahead of the read address enough to wrap-around and reach the read address from behind, the buffer is full and all writes to the buffer halt until after a read happens.
+If the write address runs ahead of the read address enough to wrap-around and reach the read address from behind, the buffer is full and all writes to the buffer halt until after a read happens (except in Circular Buffer Mode).
 We detect this because the write address will have wrapped-around one more time than the read address, so their wrap-around bits will be different.

 Conversely, if the read address catches up to the write address from behind, the buffer is empty and all reads halt until after a write happens.
 In this case, the wrap-around bits are identical.